backplane/conex/lxde/README.md

 ## Usage

-Start the container below.
+Use the command below.
 A session-specific VNC password will be generated and written to the standard output.
 Then VNC to localhost and enter the password.

 `sudo` is available but you need to set a password for the non-priv user first.